 Aetna, Inc. Disability Policy Underwriter Claims

-Founded in 1853 in Hartford, Connecticut, Aetna, Inc. has grown to serving more than 46 million people and is known to be one of the nation’s leading health care benefits companies.
+Founded in 1853 in Hartford, Connecticut, Aetna, Inc. has grown to serve more than 46 million people and is known to be one of the nation’s leading healthcare benefits companies.
 They offer a variety of health insurance products including medical, dental, pharmacy, and disability plans.
 Their 2014 revenue was approximately $58 billion.

 Handling Bad Faith Insurance Practices from Aetna

 While Aetna provides coverage to countless Americans and products to individuals throughout the world, they are not above committing bad faith insurance practices.
-Determining if you have been mistreated by Aetna under your policy can be difficult.
+Determining if Aetna has mistreated you under your policy can be difficult.
 You may not completely understand your rights or your legal options at this time.
 That is why our firm is here to help explain what you need to know.

 Bad faith insurance practices can include the following: